Web Analytics

 ### User & Device

 This area shows how many users visited and which devices they used.
+It gives you a quick answer to both audience size and device mix.

 <figure><img src="/files/WrJqGstMp67yUp3hm1lD" alt=""><figcaption></figcaption></figure>